mrelectrolearner/openCL-basics/README.md

 # OpenCL-basics
 Basic guide to OpenCL.
-With docker image of the OpenCL intel FPGA SDK  and some examples.
+With docker image of the OpenCL Intel FPGA SDK  and some examples.
+It is configured to compile programs for the DE10 nano, but it could be modified to add other Intel FPGA boards.

 # Commands in docker Step by Step